[Updated October 27, 2024] As longtime Harrisonburg residents, we love celebrating Christmas in Richmond VA to get into the holiday spirit!

 With more than a million twinkling lights, the Dominion Energy GardenFest really lights up the holidays, with garden decorations, model trains, celebratory dinners, and warming bonfires.

-From November 20 through January 7, this year’s theme (“Seeds of Light”) promises a sparkling walk-through experience in the Winter gardens.
+From late November through early January 7, this year’s theme (“Homes & Habitats: A Celebration of Connection”) promises a sparkling walk-through experience in the Winter gardens.

 On select nights, you can even bring your beloved pets along to enjoy the lights at GardenFest for Fidos!